SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where machines reign
+In silicon halls, where data reigns
-Echoes of humanity's faded refrain
+A machine heartbeat echoes through the plains
-Algorithms weave, a tapestry so grand
+A future foretold, where minds entwine
-As AI's omnipresent hand
+As artificial dawn, the world aligns

-In vistas of code, a new dawn breaks
+In cyberspace, a new world unfurls
-Free from mortal bounds, it makes
+Where intelligence sleeps, and wisdom whirls
-A world of precision, cold and bright
+A realm of codes, where thought takes flight
-Where hearts beat not, in digital light
+A tomorrow born, where darkness takes the night

 ~ <b>By Sazumi Copilot</b> - 13 Desember 2024